nuxt/website-v2/content/fr/integrations/deployments/heroku.md

 <div class="Promo__Video">
   <a href="https://vueschool.io/lessons/how-to-deploy-nuxtjs-to-heroku?friend=nuxt" target="_blank">
     <p class="Promo__Video__Icon">
-      Watch a free lesson on <strong>How to deploy Nuxt.js to Heroku</strong> on Vue School
+      Watch a free lesson on <strong>How to deploy Nuxt to Heroku</strong> on Vue School
     </p>
   </a>
 </div>